chainengine-xyz/chainengine-sdk/README.md

 Unity 2020.x depends on Python 2.7 to compile WebGL games.
 In the most recently OS updated, Apple removed support for Python 2.7.

-Follow this topic on hwo to solve this issue: [Unity 2020.3.28f1 webgl build failed on macos monterey 12.3](https://answers.unity.com/questions/1893841/unity-2020328f1-webgl-build-failed-on-macos-monter.html)
+Follow this topic on how to solve this issue: [Unity 2020.3.28f1 webgl build failed on macos monterey 12.3](https://answers.unity.com/questions/1893841/unity-2020328f1-webgl-build-failed-on-macos-monter.html)